 The CCWC is made up of between nine and fifteen members (volunteers) who reside in Washington County or are members of a business or organization significantly involved in arts, heritage or humanities activities in Washington County.

-Additional meetings are required for members participating in the annual Grant Review process, or serving on other committees such as the Grant Celebration or the Communications committee.
+Additional meetings are required for members participating in the annual grant review process, or serving on other committees.

 How to Join the Board